-May 2016 – June 2020
+Mission

 The mission of the Robert E. Lee Soil and Water Conservation District is to be a leader in natural resource conservation through partnerships, conservation education and technical assistance.

+The main goals of the district are improving water quality, providing educational outreach, and maintaining watershed dams.

-The Commonwealth of Virginia supports the Robert E. Lee Soil and Water Conservation District through financial and administrative assistance provided by the Department of Conservation and Recreation.
+The Commonwealth of Virginia supports Conservation Districts through financial and administrative assistance provided by the Department of Conservation and Recreation.

-All programs and services of the Robert E. Lee Soil and Water Conservation District are offered on a non discriminatory basis without regard to race, color, national origin, religion, sex, marital status or handicap.
+All programs and services are offered on a non-discriminatory basis without regard to race, color, national origin, religion, sex, marital status or handicap.

-www.releeconservation.com

-THE ROBERT E. LEE SOIL AND WATER CONSERVATION DISTRICT
+History

 The idea of soil and water conservation districts in the United States originated during the first term of Franklin D. Roosevelt.
-The stimulus was the massive ecological, economic and human tragedy of the Dust Bowl of the 1930’s.
+The stimulus was the massive ecological, economic, and human tragedy of the Dust Bowl of the 1930’s, which was caused by severe drought and a failure to apply dryland farming methods to prevent wind erosion.
 History has documented the terrible scenes of those days when millions of tons of suffocating dust filled the air of great regions of the United States, ruining farms and driving people from their homes in despair.

-Congress responded to that crisis by passing Public Law 46, the Soil Conservation Act.
-In response to the broader implications of the Dust Bowl disaster, the Virginia General Assembly enacted the Soil Conservation District Act in 1938.
+In 1935, Congress responded to that crisis by passing Public Law 46, the Soil Conservation Act.
 The Robert E. Lee Soil and Water Conservation District was organized on July 24, 1940, under the provisions of the Virginia Soil and Water Conservation District Act of 1938.
 The District was originally made up of the counties of Amherst, Appomattox, Campbell, Buckingham and Cumberland.
-It was reorganized in 1972, when the City of Lynchburg joined the District and Buckingham and Cumberland Counties withdrew to form a separate Soil and Water Conservation District known as the Peter Francisco District.
-Amherst, Appomattox, Campbell Counties and the City of Lynchburg now make up the Robert E. Lee Soil and Water Conservation District.
+In 1972, the City of Lynchburg joined the District and Buckingham and Cumberland Counties withdrew to form a separate Soil and Water Conservation District known as the Peter Francisco District.
+The Counties of Amherst, Appomattox, and Campbell, and the City of Lynchburg are the current localities in the Robert E. Lee Soil and Water Conservation District.

 The District covers an area of about 1,385 square miles and is located in the Central Region of Virginia.
-It is bounded on the North by the Tye and Piney Rivers, part of the Chesapeake Bay Watershed, and is bounded on the South by the Staunton River, part of the Southern Rivers Watershed.
+It is bounded on the North by the James, Tye, and Piney Rivers, part of the Chesapeake Bay Watershed, and is bounded on the South by the Staunton River, part of the Southern Rivers Watershed.
 The District is mostly rural and historically agricultural with a majority of the land in woodland and small farms with the City of Lynchburg as an urban center.
-The main industries are timber, cattle and poultry with a growing “local foods” cottage industry.
+The main industries are timber, cattle, and poultry with a growing “local foods” cottage industry.

-The Board of Directors is the governing body of the District, consisting of ten members: eight directors, two from each county and the City of Lynchburg elected every four years in the general election; one appointed by the Virginia Association of Soil and Water Conservation Board, and one appointed as a representative of the Virginia Cooperative Extension Service within the District.
-Associate Directors are also appointed by the Board for their expertise, as they apply to the District's mission.
-District meetings are held at The Spring House Restaurant on Rt.
-460 (9789 Richmond Hwy.)
-Lynchburg, VA, on the fourth Thursday of every month (no meeting in December).
-Meetings are open to the public and the meeting facility is accessible to persons with disabilities.
-The District office is located at 7631-A Richmond Hwy, Appomattox, VA, in the History Junction Shopping Center with.
+The Robert E. Lee Soil and Water Conservation District oversees the operation and maintenance of six watershed dams.
+The three dams in Campbell County are located along the Little Falling River, with the names/locations Liberty Lake (1965), Joy Lake (1966), and Watts Dam (1965).
+The three dams in Appomattox County are located along the East Fork Falling River; the locations are Conners/Gala Lake (1965), Caldwell Lake (1956), and Moses Lake (1958).
+These impoundments provide flood control and sediment control for large rain events.
+The district maintains the six watershed dams to keep them in the best shape possible to handle hazardous weather conditions.